niten2/todo_credit_site_backend/README.md

 #### 9. By clicking the button "Issue a loan" opens a new page with customer data

 #### top of page

-  - Name of the client,
+  - name of the client,
-  - Loans already issued
+  - loans already issued
   - the maturity date of each loan issued

 #### below is a page on the loan issue form consisting of 5 fields: